0xf1f0/Networks-Prog/README.txt

 Case: ls server
 	Send the command from client to server
-	The server prints its local file listings and save in a file; "lsServer.txt" The server send this file to the client.
+	The server prints its local file listings and save in a file; "lsserver.txt" The server send this file to the client.
 	The client reads the file and print to screen.

 case: u filenumber
-	The client converts the filenumber to a filename and send the tokens to server Server responds with ackknowledgement
+	The client converts the filenumber to a filename and send command and filename to server Server responds with acknowledgement
-	The client sends the command and filename
+	Client sends the file.
-	The server saves the file.
+	The server saves the file in its local directory.

 case: d filenumber
 	The client does "ls server"